sabinbaniya/discord-documentation/docs/manual-commands.md

 - `leaderboard` - Generates an embed containing the top ten users (by points) in the server, and the level + rank of the user who called the command.
 - `level` - This command sends an embed containing the message author's level and current experience points.
 - `list` - This command returns embed(s) containing a list of the servers Becca is in, and the owner information for each server.
 This command is restricted to the bot owner only.
+- `permissioncheck` - This command is locked to the `Manage Server` permission.
+When you run this command, Becca will check if she has the required permissions in the channel the command is used in, as well as at the server level.
+Becca will report the permissions she checked, the results for each permission, and a notice whether things need fixed or not.
 - `resetlevel` - This command resets the level data for the server.
 The command requires the "Manage Server" permission.
 Becca will clear all level data and set every user back to 0 points.
 - `resetstar` - This command resets the star counts for the server.
 The command requires the "Manage Server" permission.
 Becca will clear all of the star counts.
 - `role [role]` - This command accepts the name or Discord ID of a role as `[role]`.
 If that role exists and is in the server `self_roles` list, Becca will add or remove the role from the user.
 If the role parameter is omitted, Becca will return a list of self-assignable roles.